planrich/tu_aic_13/README.md

 This app also depends on the application located at: https://github.com/planrich/tu_aic_crowd_source.

-# Installation - Ubuntu 12.04
+# Basic operation system

-The following setup instructinos has been tested in virtual box using the 32 bit ubuntu 12.04 lts version.
+Ubuntu 12.04 lts (tested with 32 bit version in virtual box)

-## Fully automated
+# Fully automated instalation

 This script contains sudo statements to install software.